syahrizaldev/webdev-resources/readme.md

 ## Search

-> List of search engine services to add search functionality into applications.
+List of search engine services to add search functionality to your apps.

 | Name                                     | Description | Pricing              |
 | ---------------------------------------- | ----------- | -------------------- |